30 Employee Appreciation Ideas

 Sometimes we can underestimate the power of a simple thank you note.
 Whether it’s by hand or a quick email, thank you can go a long way in helping employees feel appreciated.

-Before you start implementing employee appreciation, begin by creating an employee recognition plan.
+Before implementing employee appreciation, begin by creating an employee recognition plan.
 An employee recognition plan will allow you to outline objectives and criteria for showing gratitude.

 For example, your recognition plan can include a reward system, a point system and more.
-If you’re unsure where to start, consider working with your HR department or outsourcing HR services to help you create a plan that best matches your employee’s needs and the goals of your business.
+If you’re unsure where to start, consider working with your HR department or outsourcing HR services to help you create a plan that best matches your employee’s needs and business goals.

 Surprises are always exciting and an excellent way to show your appreciation.
 For example, if you recognise the team is working hard, it’s been a tough week, surprising staff with treats such as cookies or candy is a great way to show appreciation.